ssenr/Cnipe-Bot/README.md

 [Original Snipe Bot](https://github.com/ssenr/Snipe-Bot)

+# To Do
+-   [ ] Add a more general "garbage collector" that syncs queues with cache status

 # Goals

 This Bot was created to provide an interesting C++ learning exercise, as well as provide significant improvements to my old code.
 Improvements and new features include: